cbfredster/boolean-logic/README.md

 # Boolean Logic Project

-A set of Boolean logic functions and SAT solvers built for coursework on propositional logic and satisfiability.
+A set of Boolean logic functions and SAT solvers looking at propositional logic and satisfiability.

 ## Features